 Reverend Dr. Donald M. Rising

-Reverend Dr. Donald M. Rising Don was born and raised in Indiana, PA, and is a graduate of Indiana University of Pennsylvania (IUP).
-He graduated from Pittsburgh Theological Seminary and was ordained to the Ministry of Word and Sacrament in 1973.
+Don was born and raised in Indiana, PA.
+He graduated from Indiana High School and Indiana University of Pennsylvania (IUP).
+He continued his education at Pittsburgh Theological Seminary and was ordained to the Ministry of Word and Sacrament in 1973.
 He earned the Doctor of Ministry Degree from Luther Rice Theological Seminary (FL) in 1978.
-He served Presbyterian (PCUSA) churches in Youngwood, Mount Pleasant, New Brighton, Harrisburg, and Dayton, all in Pennsylvania and Salisbury, Maryland.
+He served Presbyterian (PCUSA) churches in Youngwood, Mount Pleasant, New Brighton, Harrisburg, and Dayton, all in Pennsylvania, and Salisbury, Maryland.
 He retired in 2015 and with his wife, Lynn, moved to Mount Joy to be closer to their 4 children and 7 grandchildren.
-Don enjoys antique cars and enjoys showing his 1938 Buick Special and 1979 Buick Electra at car shows.
-He is a member of the Mount Joy Lions Club and Robert Burns Lodge No. 464, F. and A. M. in Harrisburg, PA.
-Don and Lynn attend the Donegal Presbyterian Church.
-Don has been a Funeral associated with the Sheetz Funeral Home since November 2016.
+Don enjoys antique cars and enjoys showing his 1941 Buicks at car shows.
+He is a member of the Ashara-Casiphia Masonic Lodge No. 551 in Mount Joy, PA.
+Don and Lynn attend First Presbyterian Church in Lancaster.
+Don has happily been associated with the Sheetz Funeral Home since November 2016.

 Vaugn and Deborah reside in Elizabethtown, living in the same home for 40 years.
 They are fifty-plus year members of Glossbrenner United Methodist Church and both are actively involved in the life of the church.
 Vaughn retired from Strausser Surveying and Engineering, Inc. after 41 ½ years of service, as a Registered Surveyor and later as a partner in the company.
 Debbie is retired from the Donegal School District with 31 ½ years of service where she worked in the Administration Office.
 They have one son, Matthew Darren, who in December 2010 at the age of 34, was called home to live with his Heavenly Father.
 They are blessed with two grandchildren, Zachery Bradford and Isabella Faith.
 In July 2015, they celebrated 44 years of marriage.
 Vaughn enjoys reading, target shooting and instructing juniors in proper rifle etiquette.
 Debbie enjoys landscaping, walking and being out-of-doors with God’s creation.
 Together, they enjoy bicycling, hunting, fishing and spending time in Potter County.
 Because of their passion to care for others and to be of service, they began part-time work with the Sheetz Funeral Home “family” in 2010.